DaelDe/cmake_check/README.md

 - recursive check of all CMake files in a given directory
 - allows combination of checks to form custom rules
 - a rule may consist of any number of [checks](doc/Checks.md)
-- provides warning output that can be used by the [jenkins warnings plugin](https://wiki.jenkins.io/display/JENKINS/Warnings+Plugin)
+- provides warning output (msbuild format) that can be used by the [jenkins warnings plugin](https://wiki.jenkins.io/display/JENKINS/Warnings+Plugin)

 Available checks: